jmettraux/aachen/src/raa__rchecks.md

 # Skill Checks

-When to check
+Check when
-: when the task is difficult and/or hazardous; or
+: the task is difficult and/or hazardous; or
-: when the task is performed under time pressure; or
+: the task is performed under time pressure; or
-: when success or failure is important or interesting.
+: success or failure is important or interesting.

-When not to check
+Do not check when
 : the task is too easy (`DC` < 6); or
 : the character skill level is appropriate;
 : referee grants success without a check;